 "Mamba Mentality is all about focusing on the process and trusting in the hard work when it matters most." — Kobe Bryant

-Kobe Bryant was an 18-time NBA All-Star with 5 NBA championships, 2 NBA Finals MVP awards, two Olympic gold medals, and an NBA regular season MVP award.
-He was one of the most accomplished athletes of our generation.
+Kobe Bryant was one of the most accomplished athletes of his generation.
+He won five NBA championships, two NBA Finals MVP awards, two Olympic gold medals, and an NBA regular season MVP award.
+His success was built off hard work, dedication, and persistence.

 "The mindset isn't about seeking a result — it's more about the process of getting to that result.
 It's about the journey and the approach.
 It's a way of life.
 I do think that it's important, in all endeavors, to have that mentality."

 “I’ll just cold call people and pick their brains about stuff.
 Some of the questions that I ask will seem really, really simple and stupid, quite honestly, for them.
 But if I don’t know, I don’t know.
 You have to ask.
 I’ll just do that.
-I’ll just ask questions and I want to know more about how they build their business and how they run their companies and how they see the world.
+I’ll just ask questions, and I want to know more about how they build their business and how they run their companies, and how they see the world.

-“As I became more experienced, I realized, no matter what, people are going to like you or not like you,” says Bryant.
-“So be authentic and let them like you or not for who you actually are."
+In his book, Bryant said, "As I became more experienced, I realized, no matter what, people are going to like you or not like you.
+So be authentic and let them like you or not for who you actually are."

 “When you watch me shoot my fadeaway jumper, you’ll notice my leg is always extended.
 I had problems making that shot in the past.
 It’s tough.
 So, one day I’m watching the Discovery Channel and see a cheetah hunting.
 When the cheetah runs, its tail always gives it balance, even if it’s cutting a sharp angle.
 And that’s when I was like: My leg could be the tail, right?”

 This level of attention to detail helped Kobe become one of the greatest basketball players of all time.